-- Reading and Writing.
-Written examination in May of Year 11, with the majority of marks awarded for writing skills. - Written examination consists of five exercises that test a range of reading and writing skills.
-Types of task include: information transfer, short-answer questions, multiple-matching, functional writing and extended writing.
+- Paper 1: 60% of total mark: - Reading and Writing.
+Written examination in May of Year 11, with the majority of marks awarded for writing skills - Written examination consists of five exercises that test a range of reading and writing skills.
+Types of task include: information transfer, short-answer questions, multiple-matching, functional writing and extended writing. - Paper 2: 20% of total mark: - Listening.

-- Listening.
 Written examination in May of Year 11. - Written examination consisting of four exercises that test listening skills.
 Candidates listen to recordings of short and longer spoken texts.
 Types of task include: short-answer questions, gap-fill sentences, information correction and multiple-choice questions.
-All listening material is recorded in Mandarin Chinese.
+All listening material is recorded in Mandarin Chinese. - Paper 3: 20% of total mark: - Speaking.

-- Speaking.
 Written examination in May of Year 11. - The Speaking test is conducted in Mandarin Chinese.
 The Speaking test consists of three parts: candidates give a two- to three-minute presentation, followed by a short discussion with the examiner about the presentation, followed by a short conversation with the examiner about general topics.

-\ Students will be always directed by teachers to the most appropriate level of challenge.
+Students will be always directed by teachers to the most appropriate level of challenge.
 The suitability of exams as well as borderline cases of native/non-native language will be assessed by the Department of Languages.

-\\ Language Clinics are also available for students to catch up, practice, revise and extend their knowledge, as well as for preparation for speech contests, public speaking performances, and showcases in culture festivals.
+Language Clinics are also available for students to catch up, practice, revise and extend their knowledge, as well as for preparation for speech contests, public speaking performances, and showcases in culture festivals.